 Abel’s batch register screens can be configured to suit particular products.
 Some operations require multiple batch register screens, configured in different ways for different products or processes.
-Though Abel provides a number of standard batch register screens, some tailoring may be required due to differing test results, country of eligibility requirements and other related data.
 Batch register screens may show test results, country of eligibility data, significant dates, values and other data related to the batch like this example:

 Totals for selected Batches